lyonbros/composer.js/docs/event.md

 ### bind_once :: function(event_name, fn, bind_name)

-Exactly like bind, except that one the binding is triggered *once* it is unbound from the object.
+Exactly like [bind](#bind), except that once the binding is triggered, it unbinds itself from the object.
 Note that `event_name` can be an array of strings, and each one will have the same function bound to it.

 This makes it easy to create one-off bindings to event on an object without having to worry about manually unbinding the event.